 As the results in~\cite{Bruna1986} and \cite{Chaumat_Chollet_Hausdorff} suggest, we study separately three interesting cases for the boundary zero set, namely the \emph{transversal}, the \emph{complex tangential}, and a case that is neither transversal nor complex tangential but is still \emph{totally real}.
 Later in Section~{\ref{Section2}}, we will provide precise definitions of these cases.

-In our examples, which are for the unit ball in $\C^2$, one may observe that, depending on the case, the relationship between the Hausdorff dimension of the zero set and the critical index $\alpha_c$ varies.
-In the transversal case, the zero set of our example has dimension $d$ and $\alpha_c = 2 - d$.
-In the complex tangential case, however, we have $\alpha_c = 2 - \frac{d}{2}$.
-We also construct another example by taking a compact subset, of dimension $d$, of a transversal curve and extending it along a complex tangential direction, which yields a totally real set of dimension $1 + d$; in this case, $\alpha_c = \frac{3}{2} - d$.
+In our examples, all constructed in the unit ball of $\C^2$, one observes that the relationship between the Hausdorff dimension of the zero set and the critical index $\alpha_c$ depends on the geometric nature of the set.
+In the transversal case, the zero set has Hausdorff dimension $d$ and the corresponding critical index satisfies $\alpha_c = 2 - d$.
+In the complex tangential case, however, the critical index is given by $\alpha_c = 2 - \frac{d}{2}$.
+We also construct an example by taking a compact subset of a transversal curve, of Hausdorff dimension $d$, and extending it along a complex tangential direction.
+This produces a totally real set of dimension $1 + d$, for which $\alpha_c = \frac{3}{2} - d$.